 Romans 4:15 “Where there is no law there is no transgression.”

 Satan sinned in heaven.
 That means there was a law in Heaven.
-God’s law is as old as the creation of Heaven and angels.
+God’s law is older than the creation of Heaven and angels.
 It is certainly older than Mount Sinai.

-Jesus said, “If you were blind you would have no sin” (John 9:41).
+Yeshua said, “If you were blind you would have no sin” (John 9:41).
 He was speaking to the Pharisees, who obviously knew the Law.
-In Romans 2:12, Paul was writing about the Gentiles who were ignorant of the Torah.
+In Romans 4:15, Paul was writing about the Gentiles who were ignorant of the Torah.
 God would not judge them for Sabbath breaking (for instance) because they did not understand that He had declared that day holy.

 APART FROM THE LAW